 You should make sure you are aware of any constraints on those credentials — for instance, not re-sharing them with other institutions.
 Note: we cannot provide you with another institution's test credentials without their explicit consent.

 Once you have some test credentials, you can use them to test that the eduroam wireless network works on your campus in the way you expect.
 Remember that you need to test with both local (your own) credentials as well as visitor credentials.

 You should test as many scenarios as you can — different devices (laptop, tablets, smartphones) and operating platforms (Windows, Linux, Android) — to ensure you're supporting the full array of likely visitors.

 Note that there is more to testing than just successful authentication: it is very important that you also test that you've made all the required ports and protocols available (including, for instance, email, SSH and VPN). portquiz.net provides a useful service with open ports you can test against.
 Please periodically re-test this, as people sometimes inadvertently make firewall changes that break the eduroam service for visitors.

 Remember too that visitors to your campus have no knowledge of your network.
 This means you cannot require them to make any changes (proxy configs, etc) to their device; it should just work™ for them as soon as they connect.

-	NB: If you intend using the credentials from our Test IdP for automated monitoring, please be aware that this is an experimental service and is not intended to be redundant in any way.
-This means that it's possible for the Test IdP service to report an error even when everything on your side is working correctly.
+NB: If you intend to use the credentials from our Test IdP for automated monitoring, please be aware that this is a test service and is not intended to be redundant.
+This means there is a small chance the Test IdP service may report an error even when everything on your side is working correctly.
 Please don't report such failures to us; our own monitoring will alert us to the problem.

 If you're using another institution's credentials, make sure the person who gave you test credentials is aware that you intend doing automated monitoring with them.